deepmodeling/tbplas/doc/source/install.rst

 Compilers and math libraries
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The performance-critical parts of TBPLaS are written in C and FORTRAN.
+The performance-critical parts of TBPLaS are written in Cython and FORTRAN.
 Also, sparse matrices are utilized to reduce memory cost.
 So, you need both C and FORTRAN compilers to compile TBPLaS, and link it to vendor-provided math libraries for optimal performance.
 For Intel CPUs, it is recommended to use Intel compilers and Math Kernel Library (MKL), which are now bundled as oneAPI.
 If the Intel toolchain is not available, GNU Compiler Collection